progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If you do sign your tags, you may have the problem of distributing the public PGP key used to sign your tags.
 The maintainer of the Git project has solved this issue by including their public key as a blob in the repository and then adding a tag that points directly to that content.
 To do this, you can figure out which key you want by running `gpg -\-list-keys`:-->

-Wenn Du Deine Tags signierst, könnte das Problem bestehen, dass Du den jeweiligen öffentlichen PGP key zur Verfügung stellen mußt.
+Wenn Du Deine Tags signierst, könnte das Problem bestehen, dass Du den jeweiligen öffentlichen PGP key zur Verfügung stellen musst.
 Der Betreiber des Git Projektes löst das, in dem er den öffentlichen Schlüssel als Inhalt im Repository selbst zur Verfügung stellt und einen Tag hat, der direkt auf diesen Inhalt zeigt.
-Um das zu tun, mußt Du zunächst herausfinden, welchen Schlüssel Du verwenden willst:
+Um das zu tun, musst Du zunächst herausfinden, welchen Schlüssel Du verwenden willst:

 	$ gpg --list-keys
 	/Users/schacon/.gnupg/pubring.gpg